simonmichael/hledger/hledger/hledger.m4.md

 - The precise format of the journal entry becomes more important.
   If hledger can't detect and match up the cost and equity postings, it will give a transaction balancing error.
-  Amounts with repeating decimals are one of the things that can cause this ([#2051](https://github.com/simonmichael/hledger/issues/2051)).

 - The [add](#add) command does not yet accept this kind of entry ([#2056](https://github.com/simonmichael/hledger/issues/2056)).